Infinidat/infi.clickhouse_orm/README.md

 This repository expects to use more type hints, and will drop support for Python 2.x.

+Supports both synchronous and asynchronous ways to interact with the clickhouse server.
+Means you can use asyncio to perform asynchronous queries, although the asynchronous mode is not well tested.

 | Build   | [![Coverage Status](https://github.com/sswest/ch-orm/workflows/ci/badge.svg)](https://github.com/sswest/ch-orm/actions?query=workflow:ci)[![Coverage Status](https://coveralls.io/repos/github/sswest/ch-orm/badge.svg?branch=develop)](https://coveralls.io/github/sswest/ch-orm?branch=develop) |
 | ------- | ------------------------------------------------------------ |